-The MSU Safe Ride program focuses on offering safe, inexpensive alternatives to driving/walking late at night.
-This program runs both on and off campus.
-For more information, contact Olin Health Education Services at 353-0718, or visit http://www.msu.edu/~healthed/
+MSU supports the SafeRide taxi promotion of Big Daddy Taxi and Spartan Yellow Cab.
+This promotion focuses on offering safe, inexpensive alternatives to driving/walking late at night.
+For more information contact Olin Health Education Services at 353-0719, or visit at healthed.msu.edu